 Taxpayer Identification Number/ Value Added Tax-TIN/VAT

 Taxpayer Identification Number (TIN) is the finished form of what was earlier known as the VAT (Value Added Tax)/CST (Central Sales Tax) or Sales Tax Number.
-This number is given by the Commercial Tax Department and helps in the distinguishing proof of people and organizations who pay business charges to the State Government.
+This number is given by the Commercial Tax Department and helps in distinguishing proof of people and organizations who pay business charges to the State Government.
 It is a stand-out eleven-digit number that should be utilized for all VAT-related Business Transactions.

 Also, it fills in as a registration number for organizations that have enrolled with the VAT Office.
 This office was accountable for highway deals tax collection before the execution of the Goods and Service Tax (GST).
 Accordingly, the TIN or VAT applies to a wide range of wares, including manufactured products, trade things, web-based business things, and retail merchandise.
 The VAT or TIN has been supplanted by the GST or GSTIN after the presentation of the GST (Goods and Service Tax) in 2017.